Basil Brown: May–August 1939

 At Maynard's request, due to his curiosity about the axe, Brown returned to the employment of Pretty for a second season.
 On 8 May 1939 he started to excavate Mound 1, the largest mound, assisted on Pretty's instructions by gardener John Jacobs and gamekeeper William Spooner.

 As before, Brown used the compass bearing uncovered in the end mound to start a narrow pilot trench outside the mound.
-On 11 May he discovered iron rivets that were similar but bigger than those found in the 2nd mound, suggesting an even larger sailing vessel than the boat found earlier.
+On 11 May he discovered iron rivets that were similar to but bigger than those found in the 2nd mound, suggesting a sailing vessel even larger than the boat found earlier.
 Brown cycled to Ipswich to report the find to Maynard, who advised him to proceed with care in uncovering the impression of the ship and its rivets.
-Brown not only uncovered the impression left in the sandy soil by a 27-metre-long ship from the 7th century AD, but evidence of robbers who had stopped before they had reached the level of a burial deposit.
+Brown uncovered not only the impression left in the sandy soil by a 27-metre-long ship from the 7th century AD, but evidence of robbers who had stopped before they had reached the level of a burial deposit.
 Based on knowledge of ship burials in Norway, Brown and Maynard surmised that a roof had covered the burial chamber.
 Realizing the potential grandeur of the find, Maynard recommended to Pretty that they involve the British Museum's Department of British Antiquities.
 Pretty demurred at the possible indefinite suspension of excavation that might result, but neither Brown nor Maynard were willing to continue.
 Maynard thought that the boat was a cenotaph, as no evidence of a body was found, a position that he still retained by 1963.

 Basil Brown (front) and Lt.
 Cmdr.
 J. K. D. Hutchison excavating the 7th century burial ship at Sutton Hoo in 1939.